-The Webelos and Arrow of Light elective adventure, Adventures in Science, gives the kids an opportunity to explore various branches of science.
-One of the requirements is to read a scientist’s biography and share his or her work and why it’s important.
+The Webelos and Arrow of Light elective adventure, Adventures in Science, has been retired but there are still great opportunities for your Cub Scouts to explore various branches of science.
+One way is to read a scientist's biography and share his or her work and why it's important.

 My good friend Betsy, who was Grant's Supernova mentor, told me that she thinks a scientist learns new things or creates new technology.
 When my son worked on this requirement, he chose to read about Steve Jobs.